libglui/glui/readme.md

   executable.

 ## Version 2.3, March 22, 2005

+- WARNING: Introduces some incompatible changes with previous versions!!

 - GLUI_String is now a std::string
   This is the main source of most incompatibilities, but I felt it was